In this tutorial, we will see how to aggregate by calendar duration that can be irregular (like months or years for example)

 lastbucket

-Like for BUCKETIZE, this is the end boundary (included) of the most recent bucket.
-However, unlike BUCKETIZE, BUCKETIZE.CALENDAR does not allow to calculate the lastbucket automatically by setting it to 0.
+does not allow to calculate the lastbucket automatically by setting it to 0.

 Nuances on lastbucket

-This is like this not to introduce an incoherence with BUCKETIZE: when using BUCKETIZE, setting the lastbucket to 0 is the only case where if the input is a list of GTS, then the outputs can be unaligned (because each series can have a different computed lastbucket) ; but in the case of BUCKETIZE.CALENDAR, the output series would still be aligned since their ticks are bucket indices since Unix epoch (even though the real buckets are not aligned).
+, setting the lastbucket to 0 is the only case where if the input is a list of GTS, then the outputs can be unaligned (because each series can have a different computed lastbucket) ; but in the case of BUCKETIZE.CALENDAR

 The lastbucket is an important parameter, since it defines how much the bucket containing the Unix Epoch is shifted from starting from it.
-This information is used to calendar-unbucketize by the function UNBUCKETIZE.CALENDAR.
+This information is used to calendar-unbucketize by the function UNBUCKETIZE.CALENDAR

-For example, the lastbucket when using BUCKETIZE.bymonth is automatically computed such that the bucketindex equals 0 (i.e. each bucket starts at the beginning of a month and ends at the last time unit of this month).
-This is the same for BUCKETIZE.byyear.
+is automatically computed such that the bucketindex equals 0 (i.e. each bucket starts at the beginning of a month and ends at the last time unit of this month).
+This is the same for BUCKETIZE.byyear

 Conclusion

-In this article we have seen how to still use the BUCKETIZE framework and operations when working with calendar durations.
+In this article we have seen how to still use the BUCKETIZE

 This allowed to aggregate by calendar duration that can be of irregular span (like months or years, for example), and to still be able to use WarpScript functions that work on bucketized series.